bsc-s2/pykit/jobq/README.md

 #   Description

-Process series of input elements with several functions concurrently.
+Process series of input elements with several functions concurrently and return once all threads are done.

 #   Methods